Why wealth gap has grown despite record-long economic growth | WTOP

 “I had many jobs, all at the same time,” she said.
 “It’s just not been the easiest of decades if you’re trying to jump-start a career.”

-Her situation stabilized when she found full-time work in 2013.
-Three years later, she moved to Los Angeles, where she works for a design firm that contracts with luxury apartment developers that build rental housing marketed to high-tech employees.
+She works for a design firm in Los Angeles that contracts with luxury apartment developers that build rental housing marketed to high-tech employees.
 She loves the work.
 But she struggles with Los Angeles’ high costs.

 Moore says she could afford a monthly mortgage payment.
 But she lacks the savings for a down payment.
 About half her income, she calculates, is eaten up by rent, health insurance and student loan payments of $850 a month.